 Please be noted that I'm not affiliated with Canva in any way.
 I only love their products.

 You need to set up and try out your slides in advance.
 You want to have your slides ready for screen sharing on the day of your talk.
-You also need to know things like how to share your screen — especially if the organizer doesn't use tools that you're familiar with — how to control your slides, etc.
+You also need to know how to share your screen — especially if the organizer doesn't use tools you're familiar with — how to control your slides, etc.

 Bonus tips from a first-timer virtual speaker